Vladimir Putin Biography: Net Worth, Height, Age, Wife, House, Girlfriend, Palace, Previous Positions, Children, Instagram, Pronunciation, Religion

 After nearly 30 years of marriage, Russia’s first couple announced they were divorcing, offering little explanation for the decision but insisting that they had come to it in a spirit of mutual benefit and friendliness.

 “There are people who cannot stand it,” Vladimir Putin declared.
 “Lyudmila Alexandrovna has been on guard for eight, almost nine years.”
-Providing further context for this decision, Lyudmila Alexandrovna added, “Our marriage ended because we hardly ever saw each other.
-Immersed in his work.”
-Our children are grown and living their own lives.”
+Providing further context for the decision, Lyudmila Alexandrovna added, “Our marriage ended because we hardly ever saw each other.
+He was immersed in his work.
+Our children have grown up and are living their own lives.”

-As an Orthodox believer, Vladimir Putin is said to regularly attend church services on holidays and important days and has a long history of encouraging the construction and restoration of thousands of churches in area.
-He often aimed to unify all faiths under government authority and required religious organizations to register with local officials for approval.
+As an Orthodox Christian, Vladimir Putin is said to regularly attend church services on important holidays and days and has a long history of encouraging the construction and renovation of thousands of churches across the region.
+He has often aimed to unify all faiths under the authority of the government and requires religious organizations to register with local officials for approval.

 Russian President Vladimir Putin, who lives a frugal life, declared an annual income of 9.7 million Russian rubles ($133,400) in 2019.
 According to TASS news agency, Vladimir Putin’s declared assets include two apartments in Russia, two vintage Volga GAZ M21 cars, a Niva SUV and a Skif trailer.